A Visit to the Silent Night Chapel Oberndorf Austria

 Our Visit

 We arrived shortly after another group, which meant a short wait.
-At 10am the souvenir shops were just bringing out their postcard racks, (and a few night owls in our group were still wiping the sleep out of their eyes).
-Since the sun had just burned off the mist, we admired the views, and walked around the building shivering a bit.
-After visiting so many imposing Cathedrals, it was hard to believe that this little round building held so much history, and so many people.
-In fact, when the previous tour group came out, it seemed impossible that ALL of those people fit inside!
-(My notes are sparse… just saying “it seemed like a circus clown car when they all kept coming out!”)
+At 10 am, the souvenir shops were bringing out their postcard racks (and a few night owls in our group were still wiping the sleep out of their eyes).
+Since the sun had just burned off the mist, we could admire the view from the hill.
+After visiting so many imposing Cathedrals, it was hard to believe that this little round building held so much history and so many people.
+When the previous tour group came out, it seemed impossible that they ALL fit inside!

 Inside the round chapel are rows of benches that face an altar with the beautiful Nativity scene.
 Because we were there during Advent, a large advent wreath hung from the ceiling.
 Greenery and simple Christmas decorations filled the church.
 Stained glass windows told the story of Father Joseph Mohr and Franz Gruber, and shared their message of peace.